Search

 The rules are a little different when you inherit an IRA.
 The main difference lies in whether you inherited the IRA from your spouse or someone else, such as a parent.

-In each case, you must include traditional IRA withdrawals in your income for tax purposes, but Roth withdrawals of earnings are tax-free as long as it’s been at least 5 years since the IRA owner opened the Roth IRA.
+In each case, you must include traditional IRA withdrawals in your income for tax purposes, but Roth withdrawals of earnings are tax-free as long as it’s been at least 5 years since the Roth IRA owner opened the Roth IRA.

 Inheriting an IRA from someone other than a spouse

-Once you open your Inherited IRA, for most beneficiaries you're required to withdraw all of the money from the inherited IRA no later than Dec.
+Once you open your inherited IRA, for most non-spouse beneficiaries you're required to withdraw all of the money from the inherited IRA no later than Dec.
 31 of the 10th year after the original owner died.
 You can take a lump-sum distribution or spread it out over those 10 years.
 However, if the person you inherited the IRA from already was required to take RMDs, you must take RMDs annually with a lump sum of any remaining amount in year 10.

 Inheriting an IRA from a spouse